 Not only did the Giants come back in this series; they did so with authority.
 After winning their final three games on the road to defeat the Reds in the NL Division Series, San Francisco outscored St. Louis 20-1 over the final three contests to punch its second World Series ticket in three years.
 A resurgent Barry Zito pitched into the eighth in Game 5, and Ryan Vogelsong struck out nine in Game 6.
 Series MVP Marco Scutaro notched three hits in the finale to help San Francisco seal the franchise's first-ever victory in a winner-take-all Game 7.

-2007 American League Championship Series: Red Sox over Indians
+2007 American League Championship Series: Red Sox over Cleveland

-Boston looked to be in fine shape after rocking AL Cy Young Award winner CC Sabathia in Game 1, but the Tribe stormed back for three straight victories to get Cleveland riled up for its first Fall Classic appearance in a decade.
-The Indians played the All-American Rejects' hit song "It Ends Tonight" over the loudspeakers before Game 5, but the Red Sox had other ideas.
+Boston looked to be in fine shape after rocking AL Cy Young Award winner CC Sabathia in Game 1, but Cleveland stormed back for three straight victories to get the city riled up for its first Fall Classic appearance in a decade.
+Cleveland played the All-American Rejects' hit song "It Ends Tonight" over the loudspeakers before Game 5, but the Red Sox had other ideas.
 Josh Beckett dominated with 11 strikeouts to send the series back to Fenway Park, where J.D.
 Drew hit a grand slam to spur Boston to a 12-2 rout in Game 6.
 Red Sox employees played "It Ends Tonight" again before Game 7, and the home club ended things decisively, 11-2, to punch its second World Series ticket in four years.

 2004 ALCS: Red Sox over Yankees